 Well, if you go on a therapy vacation without informing your therapist prior, then it might be a sign of ghosting.
 But, if you are willing to establish contact with your therapist in near future then it is more of a break.
 Remember ghosting a therapist involves, leaving without notice, no goodbyes, and no future contact.

-Now, if you were on a break time to return to the therapy and complete your healing journey now.
+Now, if you were on a break from therapy, it’s time to return to therapy and complete your healing journey now.

-Do share with us what motive do you have behind returning to therapy after a break.
-And if you are facing any other difficulty to go back back to therapy write to us at email@example.com and we will help you resolve it.
+Do share with us what motive you have behind returning to therapy after a break.
+And if you are facing any other difficulties to go back back to therapy write to us at firstname.lastname@example.org and we will help you resolve them.

 Sending you good vibes…

 More Interesting Reads: